 where $\tau$ is the angular coordinate and $u^{\prime}_{\tau}$ is the tangential derivative, and $L(x)=x_1x_2-$ symbol of the operator $L=\frac{\partial^2 }{\partial x_1\partial x_2}$.

-\section{Maximum principle for the weak solutions of Cauchy problem}
+\section{Maximum principle for the weak solutions of Cauchy problem.}

-We prove here the first simple case of the maximum principle for the weak solution of the Cauchy problem (\ref{eq:01})---(\ref{eq:02}) in the admissible plane domain $\Omega,$ restricted by the different and non-congruent characteristics $C_j,\,j=1,\,2,...,\,4$ and initial line $\Gamma_0$.
+We prove here the first simple case: the maximum principle for the weak solution of the Cauchy problem (\ref{eq:01})---(\ref{eq:02}) in admissible plane domain $\Omega,$ restricted by the different and non-congruent characteristics $C_j,\,j=1,\,2,...,\,4$ and initial line $\Gamma_0$.